ProtonoxDEV/Kivy-Tools-For-Devs/framework/README.md

 or invoke `tools/update_framework.sh` which calls the same sync helper.
 The script clones each upstream repository, strips embedded git metadata, trims bulky samples (Kivy examples/tests), and records the commit SHA in each component's `VERSION.txt`.
+If the workspace does not have network access the helper will fail early with a clear message so you can retry once connectivity is available.

 Included components:
 - `python-for-android`: planned patches for Android 15/API 35, NDK r25c, and Python 3.11 toolchain.